franklinqin0/blog/docs/algo/longest-common-prefix.md

 ::: theorem Complexity
 time: $O(S)$

-- best case: there are at most $n \times minLen$ comparisons ($minLen$ is the length of the shortest string in the array)
+- best case: there are at most $n \cdot minLen$ comparisons ($minLen$ is the length of the shortest string in the array)
 - worst case: all `n` strings are the same

 space: $O(1)$